32. Inflation Rate Laffer Curves#

 As in Money Financed Government Deficits and Price Levels, on grounds of plausibility, we again recommend selecting the unique equilibrium that converges to the lower stationary inflation tax rate.

-As we shall see, we accepting this recommendation is a key ingredient of outcomes of the “unpleasant arithmetic” that we describe in Some Unpleasant Monetarist Arithmetic.
+As we shall see, accepting this recommendation is a key ingredient of outcomes of the “unpleasant arithmetic” that we describe in Some Unpleasant Monetarist Arithmetic.

 In Laffer Curves with Adaptive Expectations, we shall explore how [Bruno and Fischer, 1990] and others justified our equilibrium selection in other ways.